georgegiannakidis/georgegiannakidis/README.md

 ## 👨‍💻 About Me

-I'm a passionate **Cybersecurity Analyst & Data Enthusiast** with hands-on experience in data analytics, cybersecurity, and IT support.
+I'm a passionate **Cybersecurity Analyst & Data Analyst Enthusiast** with hands-on experience in data analytics, cybersecurity, and IT support.
 I'm currently pursuing a **BS in Computer Science**, eager to apply my knowledge in a data-driven environment.
 I love turning data into actionable insights and solving complex problems.
 At the same time with my Bachelor (expecting to be completed by 2025), I seek more certifications from CompTIA and other high profile vendors in the field of cybersecurity and data analysis.
 All these while working full time!
 Love learning!💪

 ---